docsdeveloperdemo/docdetective-dev-docs/docs/Checking if a Statement is Present in a Set of Tests.md

 ## What does this do?

-The `remoteJSON.forEach` method iterates over each specification in the `remoteJSON` array.
-For each specification, it calls the `forEach` method on the `tests` array, which iterates over each test in the specification.
+The `remoteJSON.forEach` method iterates over each spec in the `remoteJSON` array.
+For each spec, it calls the `forEach` method on the `tests` array, which iterates over each test in the `tests` array.
 If the `id` property of a test matches the `id` property of the `statementJson` object, the `idMatch` variable is set to `true`.

 ## Why should I use this?

 This code is used to check if a statement is present in a set of tests.
-This can be useful for ensuring that a statement is covered by tests, or for identifying tests that are no longer relevant.
+This can be useful for ensuring that a statement is tested before it is released into production.

 ## Prerequisites

 Before using this code, you must have the following:

-* A `remoteJSON` array containing specifications
+* A `remoteJSON` array that contains a list of specs.
-* A `statementJson` object containing a statement
+* A `statementJson` object that contains the statement to be checked.

 ## How to use this

 To use this code, follow these steps:

 1. Call the `forEach` method on the `remoteJSON` array.
-2. For each specification in the `remoteJSON` array, call the `forEach` method on the `tests` array.
+2. For each spec in the `remoteJSON` array, call the `forEach` method on the `tests` array.
 3. For each test in the `tests` array, check if the `id` property of the test matches the `id` property of the `statementJson` object.
 4. If the `id` property of a test matches the `id` property of the `statementJson` object, set the `idMatch` variable to `true`.